AdCOVID COVID-19 Vaccine Description

 Maryland-based Altimmune is a clinical-stage biopharmaceutical company focused on developing intranasal vaccines, immune-modulating therapies, and liver disease treatments.
-The company's platform vaccines (NasoVAX and NasoShield) have shown an excellent stability profile and, when combined with the simple intranasal route of administration, may allow for efficient and inexpensive vaccine distribution.
+The company's platform vaccines (NasoVAX and NasoShield) have shown an excellent stability profile.
+When combined with the simple intranasal route of administration, it may allow for efficient and inexpensive vaccine distribution.

 AdCOVID COVID-19 Vaccine Indication

 The AdCOVID vaccine candidate is indicated to prevent infection and transmission of COVID-19.
-Because intranasal dosing can stimulate local mucosal immunity, AdCOVID is expected to guard the respiratory tract against viral invasion and provide downstream protection against the viral spread.
-Local mucosal immunity may be essential for creating sterilizing immunity that eliminates the last traces of viral infection in the nasal cavity.
+Because intranasal dosing can stimulate local mucosal immunity, AdCOVID is expected to guard the respiratory tract against viral invasion and provide downstream protection against viral spread.
+In addition, local mucosal immunity may be essential for creating sterilizing immunity that eliminates the last traces of viral infection in the nasal cavity.

-AdCOVID also provides an easier administration route than an injection eliminating the need for administration by trained medical personnel and may even allow for self-administration.
-Pediatric and pregnancy efficacy verification remains TBD.
+AdCOVID also provides an easier administration route than an injection eliminating the need for administration by trained medical personnel and allowing for self-administration.
+However, Pediatric and pregnancy efficacy verification remains TBD.